garrandall/popular-music-data/tracks/don-t-stop--til-you-get-enough-michael-jackson.md

 Because the force
 It’s got a lot of power
 And it make me feel like ah
-It make me feel like… oooh!
+It make me feel like… oh

 Lovely is the feeling now
 Fever, temperatures rising now
 Power is the force, the vow (Oh power)
-That makes it happen, it asks no questions why (Ooh) So get closer (Closer now)
+That makes it happen, it asks no questions why (Oh)
+So get closer (Closer now)
 To my body now
 Just love me
-Till you don't know how (Ooh)
+Till you don't know how (Oh)

 Keep on with the force don't stop